smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 ## Subscription manager contract

 In this example, the contract operates as a subscription owner and can run functions to add consumer contracts to the subscription.
-Those contracts need only include the `requestRandomWords()` function, the `fulfillRandomWords()` functions with the correct coordinator parameters and the correct `subscriptionId` value in order to obtain their own random values and use the subscription balance.
+Those contracts need to include only the `requestRandomWords()` function, the `fulfillRandomWords()` functions with the correct coordinator parameters and the correct `subscriptionId` value to obtain their own random values and use the subscription balance.

 Subscription owners and consumers do not have to be separate.
 This contract can also act as a consumer by running its own `requestRandomWords()` function, but it must add itself as an approved consumer.
 This example creates the subscription and adds itself as a consumer when you deploy it.